huhwt/huhwt-xtv/README.md

 It can be accessed from the 'Tabs' of the 'Individual page' as well as via the general 'Genealogy' sub-hierarchy 'Charts'.

-When using it, however, it is sometimes irritating that you don't know exactly whether the tree is now complete and it would also be nice to have an overview of which and how many people are actually in the diagram.
-The screen also only ever shows part of the overall tree and you don't know exactly where in the tree the current section is actually located.
-If a person has several relationships, no differentiation is made between them.
-If persons appear several times in different places in the tree - implex - this situation cannot be recognized directly.
+However, irritations quickly arise when using it.
+The starting person is difficult to find in larger overviews.
+It is not clear whether and when the tree is complete.
+It would also be nice to have an overview of which and how many people are actually in the display.
+The screen also only shows part of the entire tree, and it is not clear where in the tree the current section is located.
+If a person has multiple relationships, no distinction is made between them.
+If people appear multiple times in different places in the tree (implex), this situation cannot be directly recognized.
+It may also be interesting to know which branches of the tree are not yet differentiated.
+If you want to analyze relationships, branches into other areas can be distracting because they simply take up a lot of space.
+Finally, it would also be nice if the displayed status could be analyzed in other ways.

+### Features of the extension

-This is where the expansion comes in:
+This is where the extension comes in:

-The initial state is defined via form control fields.
-Once the view is open, it can be analyzed to a large extent and its status can be reversibly changed.
-Information about the number of people shown is available at any time and you can navigate to a desired person in the view.
-The additional functions can be triggered via control fields in the view.
+The initial state is defined using form control fields.
+Once the view is open, it can be analyzed extensively and its state can be changed reversibly.
+Information about the number of people shown is available at all times, and you can navigate to a specific person in the view.
+The additional functions can be triggered using control fields in the view.

+The starting person is clearly marked.

 You can reload entire sections of the view or just individual family branches and hide them again.

-Implex states can be highlighted.
+You can highlight Implex states.

-You can suppress reloading in the implex case.
+You can suppress reloading in the Implex case.

-Multiple relationships can be resolved and displayed separately.
+You can resolve and display multiple relationships separately.

-The entire tree is also displayed as an abstracted page map.
-You can use the page map to navigate directly to any area of the tree and the position of the current screen section is immediately visible in the page map.
+The entire tree is displayed abstractly as a pagemap.
+You can navigate directly to any area of the tree via the pagemap, and the position of the current screen section is immediately recognizable in the pagemap.
+The position of the starting person is clearly highlighted in the pagemap.

+You can use a list of the persons displayed in the current state to jump directly to the positions in the view via the list entries.
+Persons that appear multiple times (-Implex-) are highlighted.

+As an option, you can clearly mark deceased persons and limit the view to those who are still alive (according to the data).

+You can transfer the XREFs of the displayed persons (and families) to the Clippings Cart.

 ## Description of the functions
 ------------------------------

 The module can be used embedded as a tab in the 'Individual page' or independently as an own 'Genealogy' chart.
 The form control panels described below are only accessible when used as a chart.

-Form controls:
+### Form controls:

 * You can specify the number of generations shown from the start
     - '-' N '+' - option in the header form - Min: 1, Max: 25 - Default: 4